osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

          /usr/local/sbin/perfsonar-pbr-nm.sh --generate-config-auto
          ```

    Then open the file and adjust any site-specific values (e.g., confirm `DEFAULT_ROUTE_NIC`, add any `NIC_IPV4_ADDROUTE` entries, or replace “-” for unused IP/gateway fields).

+   !!! warning "Gateways required for addresses"
+      Any NIC with an IPv4 address must also have an IPv4 gateway, and any NIC with an IPv6 address must have an IPv6 gateway.
+If the generator cannot detect a gateway, it adds a WARNING block to the generated file listing affected NICs.
+Edit `NIC_IPV4_GWS`/`NIC_IPV6_GWS` accordingly before applying changes.

 3. **Execute the script:**